-If you want to listen to vinyl too, get a record player first.
-Head over to Random Life Music for the best record player or turntable.
-Reviews of under $100 brands and models are provided there for you to choose from.
-And to help you make that choice, below are tips and pointers about what to consider.
+If you also want to listen to vinyl records, you will have to get a good record player first.
+Head over to Random Life Music for the best record player or turntable — reviews of under $100 brands and models are provided there for you to choose from.
+And to help you make that choice (without regretting it later), below are a couple of tips and pointers about the things you should consider carefully.

 Buying a Record Player: The Things to Consider